SamarZiadat/charlotte-the-decorator/README.md

 ### User Stories
 - #### First Time Visitor Goals
-    - As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-    - As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-    - As a First Time Visitor, I want to be able to easily navigate to and view the business' services.
-    - As a First Time Visitor, I want to be able to read testimonials from past customers to determine their reputation and if they are trusted.
+    3. As a First Time Visitor, I want to be able to read testimonials from past customers to determine their reputation and if they are trusted.
-    - As a First Time Visitor, I want to be able to learn about the qualifications of those who will deliver the businesses' services.
-    - As a First Time Visitor I want to be to view up-to-date examples of the businesses' portfolio of work.
-    - As a First Time Visitor, I want to be able to contact the business to request a service or ask questions.
 - #### Returning Visitor Goals
-    - As a Returning Visitor, I want to be able to access and view the businesses' services quickly and easily.
+    1. As a Returning Visitor, I want to be able to access and view the businesses' services quickly and easily.
-    - As a Returning Visitor, I want to be able to contact the business to request a service or ask questions.
+    2. As a Returning Visitor, I want to be able to contact the business to request a service or ask questions.
 - #### Frequent User Goals
-    - As a Frequent User, I want to be to view newly added examples of the businesses' portfolio of work.
+    1. As a Frequent User, I want to be to view newly added examples of the businesses' portfolio of work.
-    - As a Frequent User, I want to be able to check new services the business offers.
+    2. As a Frequent User, I want to be able to check new services the business offers.
-    - As a Frequent User, I want to be able to contact the business to request a service, ask questions, follow-up on existing communications, or leave feedback.
+    2. As a Frequent User, I want to be able to contact the business to request a service, ask questions, follow-up on existing communications, or leave feedback.
 ## Design
 ### Colour Scheme
 The two main colours used are the teal and orange colours from the business logo and white.